Sennheiser Momentum 4 leaked by Canadian retailer

-Sennheiser's next noise-cancelling headphones aren't due to be unveiled until 8th August, but a Canadian retailer has jumped the gun and leaked the first full images of the Momentum 4 Wireless.
+Sennheiser's next noise-cancelling headphones aren't due to be unveiled until later this month, but a Canadian retailer has jumped the gun and leaked the first full images of the Momentum 4 Wireless.

 As you can see, the fourth generation cans boast sleek new ear cups and a comfy-looking, fabric-wrapped headband.
 Quite a contrast to the more traditional-looking Momentum 3 cans, which feature a steampunk-inspired steel headband.